What is cloud computing?

 Multicloud

 Multicloud uses two or more clouds from two or more different cloud providers.
 A multicloud environment can be as simple as email SaaS from one vendor and image editing SaaS from another.
-But when enterprises talk about multicloud, they typically refer to using multiple cloud services—including SaaS, PaaS and IaaS services—from two or more leading public cloud providers.
+But when enterprises talk about multicloud, they typically use multiple cloud services—including SaaS, PaaS and IaaS—from two or more leading public cloud providers.

-Organizations choose multicloud to avoid vendor lock-in, to have more services to select from and to access more innovation.
+Organizations choose multicloud to avoid vendor lock-in, have more services to select from and access more innovation.
 With multicloud, organizations can choose and customize a unique set of cloud features and services to meet their business needs.
-This freedom of choice includes selecting “best-of-breed” technologies from any CSP, as needed or as they emerge, rather than being locked into offering from a single vendor.
-For example, an organization may choose AWS for its global reach with web-hosting, IBM Cloud for data analytics and machine learning platforms and Microsoft Azure for its security features.
+This freedom of choice includes selecting “best-of-breed” technologies from any CSP (as needed or as they emerge), rather than being locked into offering from a single vendor.
+For example, an organization can choose AWS for its global reach with web hosting, IBM Cloud for data analytics and machine learning (ML) platforms and Microsoft Azure for its security features.

-A multicloud environment also reduces exposure to licensing, security and compatibility issues that can result from "shadow IT"— any software, hardware or IT resource used on an enterprise network without the IT department’s approval and often without IT’s knowledge or oversight.
+A multicloud environment also reduces exposure to licensing, security and compatibility issues resulting from "shadow IT"— any software, hardware or IT resource used on an enterprise network without the IT department’s approval and often without IT’s knowledge or oversight.

 The modern hybrid multicloud